 Since that time the township administration has taken steps to learn from the storm to help the residents in the future.
 And while some of those changes have not been fully tested, others have helped out following other natural disasters.

-The storm started on Dec.
+The storm on Dec.
 26 of 2010 but its full impact was being felt several days later.
-It was not until the first few days of 2011 that residents were able to get out of their houses and travel Howell's roads without too much of a problem.
+It was not until the first few days of 2011 that residents were able to get out of their houses and without too much of a problem.

-In light of what many hope will be a once in a lifetime storm, the township council spent time after the final flakes fell to look at their response capabilities.
+In light of what many hope will be a once in a lifetime storm, the township council spent time after the final flakes fell to capabilities.
 That work lead to the implementation of the Emergency Operations Center (EOC).
-One of the first true tests of the EOC was not another winter storm but rather Hurricane Irene when they were coordinating how to help residents through incredible flooding.
+One of the first true tests of the EOC was not another winter storm but rather when they were coordinating how to help residents through incredible flooding.

 When the winter storms do arrive in Howell this winter it will be interesting to see not only if there are improvements because of the EOC, but also how other challenges will be handled.
 One of the biggest complaints residents had following the winter was an ordinance that requires all cars and sports equipment to be removed during a storm.